odpi/egeria-docs/site/docs/connectors/index.md

     - [Configuring an engine host](/guides/admin/servers/configuring-an-engine-host) to understand how to set up the [Engine Host](/concepts/engine-host) server where the governance action services run.
     - [Setting up a governance engine content pack](/guides/developer/open-metadata-archive/creating-governance-engine-content-packs) to create a [governance action engine](/concepts/governance-action-engine) definition to load into a [Metadata Access Store](/concepts/metadata-access-store).
     - [Writing a governance action service](/guides/developer/governance-action-services/overview) for information on writing new governance action services.

+### Event Action Services

+---8<-- "docs/connectors/event-action/event-action-service-service-intro.md"

+There are currently no event action services supplied by Egeria.

+??? education "Further information relating to Event Action Services"

+    - [Configuring an engine host](/guides/admin/servers/configuring-an-engine-host) to understand how to set up the [Engine Host](/concepts/engine-host) server where the event action services run.
+    - [Setting up a governance engine content pack](/guides/developer/open-metadata-archive/creating-governance-engine-content-packs) to create an [event action engine](/concepts/event-action-engine) definition to load into a [Metadata Access Store](/concepts/metadata-access-store).
+    - [Writing an event action service](/guides/developer/event-action-services/overview) to understand how to write an event-action service.

 ### Governance Daemon Connectors